brainupdaters/drlm/doc/drlm-release-notes.rst

 The references pointing to fix #nr or issue #nr refer to our issues tracker

-DRLM Version 2.4.2 (March 2022) - Release Notes
+DRLM Version 2.4.2 (April 2022) - Release Notes
 --------------------------------------------------
   * DRLM Proxy added